 I’ve built a career in communications, marketing, and graphic design thanks to my strong education and this amazing community.
 And I strive to make Kansas City an even better place to live.

-I enjoy giving my time to causes I believe in, like Planned Parenthood, the Metro KC Climate Action Coalition, and Missouri Pit Bull Rescue.
+I enjoy giving my time to causes I believe in, like Planned Parenthood, Climate Action KC, and Missouri Pit Bull Rescue.
 It is in political advocacy, though, that I’ve found the greatest opportunity to make a difference for my community.
 I’ve always been a progressive Democrat.
 Now, I’m helping to elevate women’s voices in politics as a board member of the Women in Politics Foundation, Inc. and the Greater Kansas City Women’s Political Caucus.

 Inspired by the progressive energy in our communities, I worked to elect Democrats across the KC metro in 2018, dedicating countless days to canvassing, phone banking and fundraising for Sharice Davids, Laura Kelly, and Claire McCaskill.